-5 Learning outcomes and competences: Domain competence: After attending the course, the student will be able to to mathematically model electromagnetic field problems of systems in integrated optics and photonics to identify, apply and verify appropriate analytical methods and approximation techniques • to physically interpret and visualise the obtained results • to extend, develop and validate theoretical models for integrated optics and photonics Key qualifications: The students • learn to transfer the acquired skills also to other disciplines • extend their cooperation and team capabilities as well as the presentation skills in the context of solving the exercises learn strategies to acquire knowledge from literature and internet • acquire a specialised foreign language competence 6 Assessments: □Module exam (MP) □Partial module exams (MTP) Weighting for the Duration or zu Type of examination module grade scope Written or Oral Examination or Presentati-120-180 min or 100% a) 30-45 min or 30 on min Within the first three weeks of the lecture period each respective lecturer will specify the manner in which the examination will be conducted.
-7 Study Achievement: none 8 Prerequisites for participation in examinations: None 9 Prerequisites for assigning credits: The credit points are awarded after the module examination (MAP) was passed.
-Weighing for overall grade: 10 The module is weighted according to the number of credits (factor 1).
+5 Learning outcomes and competences: Domain competence:

+After attending the course, the student will be able to

+- to mathematically model electromagnetic field problems of systems in integrated optics and photonics - to identify, apply and verify appropriate analytical methods and approximation techniques - to physically interpret and visualise the obtained results - to extend, develop and validate theoretical models for integrated optics and photonics zu Type of examination Duration or Weighting for the Zu .,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, scope module grade a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100%

+- learn to transfer the acquired skills also to other disciplines - extend their cooperation and team capabilities as well as the presentation skills in the context of solving the exercises - learn strategies to acquire knowledge from literature and internet - acquire a specialised foreign language competence

+Within the first three weeks of the lecture period each respective lecturer will specify the manner in which the examination will be conducted.

+The credit points are awarded after the module examination (MAP) was passed.